bojanmilevski/geomk/README.md

 - Query Customization:

   - Users can specify the item to query.
-  - Users can define the name of the database.
   - Users can select the city for the search.

 - Data Retrieval and Transformation: